Google hook me up… I’m searching for ????

 THE IMPORTANCE OF PROPER BANKRUPTCY PETITION PREPARATIONS:

 Who will be preparing your petition, an attorney or clerical staff or will the work be outsourced to third party petition preparer?
-Some years ago TLC obtained a solicitation for prearing the petition forms super cheap by a foreign firm.
-Do you want your personal financial information like tax records, social security number, bank statements sent to who knows who?
+Some years ago TLC obtained a solicitation for preparing the petition forms super cheap by a foreign firm.
+Do you want your personal financial information like tax records, social security number, bank statements farmed out to who knows where?
 Even if the preparer is San Diego based and trustworthy, quality will depend on attorney’s efforts in supervising and reviewing the preparer’s work.
-Will a bankruptcy attorney who delegates the petition preparations dedicate adequate time and proper effort to thoroughly review that petition and the documents to be filed with the Court?
+Will a bankruptcy attorney who delegates the petition preparations dedicate adequate time and proper effort to thoroughly review that completed petition to be filed with the Court and the documents that will be submitted to the Trustee?

 At TLC case preparations are done by your attorney who is familiar with your case to ensure proper attention to detail.